 Therefore, every few years, it’s a good idea to calculate precisely how many calories you and your partner should be eating.
 This calculator from the Mayo Clinic will provide you both with a baseline.
 Also, it never hurts to double-check your work.
 Here’s another calculator we like.

-If you share meals, knowing your differences in calorie baselines are essential to managing your diet as a couple.
+If you share meals, knowing your differences in calorie baselines are essential to managing your couple diet.

 • For Ryan: Caloric baseline is 2700 calories per day